Tommy Fitzgerald

 Tommy Fitzgerald (born 2 January 1970) was an Irish soccer player during the 1990s.

+Career

 Tommy was brought up in the pimlico area of South Dublin and served his time in schoolboy football with the likes of OLV and Lourdes Celtic before going cross-channel to join Tottenham Hotspur at the age of 16 as a trainee.
 Tommy turned pro after six months.